discdiver/background-tasks/quick-start/README.md

 Step 8: Shut down the task servers with *control* + *c*

 Alright, you're able to submit tasks to multiple Prefect task servers running in the background!
-This is cool because we can observe these tasks executing in parrallel and very quickly with websockets - no polling required.
+This is cool because we can observe these tasks executing in parallel and very quickly with web sockets - no polling required.

 We start to see the even more of the power of background tasks when we connect to other microservices.

-## Example 4: Use Docker to run the FastAPI server and the Prefect task server
+## Example 3: Use Docker to run a FastAPI server and a Prefect task server

 This guide assumes you aren't using pyenv.
-If you are, that's great then you can follow the instructions in the repo README to create the virtual environments.
+If you are, that's great, then you can follow the instructions in the main [README](../README.md) to create the virtual environments.

 Step 1: Upgrade Docker to the latest version, if you aren't already using it.